For People Living with a Serious Illness, and Those Close to Them

 Palliative Care is specialized medical care for people living with a serious illness.

-- It is appropriate at any age and at any stage in a serious illness, and it can be provided along with treatments meant to cure the illness.
+- It is appropriate at any age and at any stage in a serious illness.
+It can be provided with treatments meant to cure the illness.

-- Palliative care is provided by a specially-trained team of doctors, nurses, and other specialists who work together with a patient's other doctors to provide an extra and essential layer of support.
-The person living with the illness and their loved ones are central to their health care team.
+- A specially-trained team of palliative care doctors, nurses, and other specialists work together with a patient's other doctors to give an extra and layer of support.